Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-On the Trusted certificate page Review + create tab, review the configuration, and then click Create.
+On the Review + create tab of the Trusted certificate page, review the configuration and then click Create.

 -

-In the Microsoft Endpoint Manager admin center, go to Devices.
+In the Microsoft Intune admin center, go to Devices.

 -